chef/chef-web-docs/chef_master/source/dsl_audit.rst

      end
    end

-If the audit was successful, the chef-client will return output similar to:
+If the audit was successful, the Chef Infra Client will return output similar to:

 .. code-block:: bash